hackenstacks/ai-nexus/README.md

   - Per-character or per-plugin configuration to use custom Gemini API keys.
   - Support for any OpenAI-compatible API, including local models like Ollama or LM Studio.
 - **💾 Granular Data Management**:
+  - **Archiving**: "Delete" characters and chats to archive them instead of permanently removing them.
+View and restore them from the archive at any time.
   - **Full Backup**: Export and import your entire application data (characters, chats, plugins) in a single JSON file.
   - **Individual Export**: Export single characters or chat histories.
   - **Smart Import**: The app automatically detects whether you are importing a full backup, a character card, or a chat session.